-Knowledge Translation for Disability and Rehabilitation Research Center: The KTDRR Center builds on the work of the National Center for the Dissemination of Disability Research to assist disability and rehabilitation researchers in getting their research results into the hands of the people who can use the information—employers, policymakers, service providers, and people with disabilities and their families.
+Center on Knowledge Translation for Disability and Rehabilitation Research: The Center on KTDRR builds on the work of the National Center for the Dissemination of Disability Research to assist disability and rehabilitation researchers in getting their research results into the hands of the people who can use the information—employers, policymakers, service providers, and people with disabilities and their families.
 Staff accomplish this mission through information dissemination, technical assistance, training, and other services.
 Learn more

 Knowledge Translation for Employment Research (KTER) Center: SEDL is partnering with Virginia Commonwealth University to operate the KTER Center.
-The national center's work includes synthesizing and disseminating high-quality research on improving employment outcomes for individuals with disabilities, and identifying and testing strategies that encourage the use of research.
-The National Institute on Disability and Rehabilitation Research is funding the 5-year initiative.
+The Center's work includes synthesizing and disseminating high-quality research on improving employment outcomes for individuals with disabilities, and identifying and testing strategies that encourage the use of research.
+The National Institute on Disability, Independent Living, and Rehabilitation Research is funding the 5-year initiative.
 Learn more

-Disability Subgroup of the Campbell Collaboration Education Coordinating Group: SEDL, in partnership with the Campbell Collaboration, has formed a Disability Subgroup within the Education Coordinating Group.
+Disability Subgroup of the Campbell Collaboration Education Coordinating Group: SEDL staff worked with the Campbell Collaboration to form a Disability Subgroup within the Education Coordinating Group.
 The subgroup’s mission is to provide support and resources for disability researchers conducting systematic reviews and to increase the involvement of people with disabilities and their families in the review process.